khulnasoft/tracker/docs/contributing/building/containers.md

      - **aquasec/tracee:latest**

-     And the container images for each released version of Tracee:
+     And the container images for each released version of Tracker:

      - **aquasec/tracee:VERSION**

-## Generating Tracee Container Images
+## Generating Tracker Container Images

 1. **tracee:latest**